evennia/evennia/docs/sphinx/source/wiki/DeveloperCentral.rst

 =================

-This page serves as a central nexus for useful information regarding coding using the Evennia codebase, and also for development of the codebase itself.
-Everyone is welcome to `help out <http://code.google.com/p/evennia/wiki/Contributing>`_!
+This page serves as a central nexus for useful information regarding coding using the Evennia codebase or developing the codebase itself.
+Everyone is welcome to `help
+out <http://code.google.com/p/evennia/wiki/Contributing>`_!
 If you have any questions, please feel free to ask them in the `Forum/Discussion Group <http://www.evennia.com/discussions>`_.
 If you want more docs on a